 For further information relating to bringing in human remains into Australia, for reasons other than for burial or cremation, such as for scientific or research purposes; for display or use as curios; or bringing in hair, teeth or bones of a deceased human’s body, please see the Department of Health’s webpage on

 Bringing In or Exporting human remains for other purposes.
-Additional information on biosecurity requirements for bringing in human remains can also be found on the department’s
+Additional information on biosecurity requirements for bringing in human remains for other purposes can also be found on the department’s

 Biosecurity Import Conditions Database –

-biosecurity risk material such as soil, and containers made from wood will need to be declared on the IPC (Question 7) to be inspected by a Biosecurity Officer.
-Containers made from materials such as iron, zinc, copper, bronze or plastic are not of biosecurity concern and you are not required to declare these containers on arrival.
+The container (urn) carrying the ashes must also be free from biosecurity risk material, such as soil, plant material, and insects etc. If biosecurity risk material is present and/or the container is made from wood, the container will need to be declared on the Incoming Passenger Card (IPC) on arrival into Australia, and will be inspected by a Biosecurity Officer.
+The department recommends you avoid using a wood container, and use alternate material options such as ceramic, iron, zinc, copper, bronze or plastic, as these materials are not of biosecurity concern and you will not be required to declare these containers on arrival.

 If human ashes are brought in:

-- with you as part of your luggage, they will be cleared upon arrival, if the container is required to be declared (i.e. if contained in timber box)
+- with you as part of your luggage, they will be cleared upon arrival (only if the container is required to be declared i.e. if contained in timber box)

 - as or with unaccompanied personal effects (UPEs), they will be cleared as your UPEs